 I also think it’s important to remember because even if we are in the track of a storm – even a significant storm – the rules are still the same.
 Don’t freak out.
 Because there’s no way in the world you’re going to be able to make the kind of decisions you need to make for your family if you’re freaking out.

 So that’s why we always say it’s always best to have your plan well beforehand, because when you do that, it isn’t a matter of thinking, ‘Do I need this?
 Do I need that?’
 It’s a matter of going through the checklist and saying ‘I’ve got this’ and then making the best decision for your family.

-I cannot tell you how many times I’ve watched national media sources and I hear the loud bump music and the ‘boom, boom, boom’ sounds and I’m having heart concerns after 15 seconds watching it because I get freaked out.
+I cannot tell you how many times I’ve watched national media sources and I heard the loud bump music and the ‘boom, boom, boom’ sounds and I’m having heart concerns after 15 seconds of watching it because I get freaked out.

 I think I’ve learned that people don’t want to be scared.
 They don’t want to be given hype and fear.
 Because in my mind, how do you build trust when you’re trying to scare people?